 For The Lego Movie 2 director Trisha Gum, its simplicity is its USP: “What Mike [Mitchell] and I say is, less is more.
 An animator could do a really subtle eye dart or a really subtle blink that is a lot more effective than having a million different things on a character’s face move.
 A lot of times, the simplicity really works in our favour.”
 In other words, just because you can, doesn’t mean you should, says Gum who appreciates the power of stop motion in a digital landscape offering truly lifelike graphics.

 It’s very telling that in the age of the live-action remake, Hollywood doesn’t touch stop-motion animations.
 Anime, yes.
 Disney’s traditional 2D favourites, yes.
-But the characters of Chicken Run — the highest grossing stop motion film in history — have yet to crop up in live-action form on the big screen.
-Make of that what you will.
+But the characters of Chicken Run — the highest grossing stop-motion film in history — have yet to crop up in live-action form on the big screen.
+There is talk of a live-action follow-up to The Nightmare Before Christmas, but it’s news at which fans are so aghast, they’ve started a petition against it.
+Make of all that what you will.

 Crafting Great Stories